 1. If yes, don't buy it, because it will be impossible for you to use all other cockpit controls with RealSimControl .

 2. Find another device that includes all switches, encoders (and maybe multiplexers) that are available for external wiring,

 3. Or ask that seller to provide you a device without embedded and connected controller board, but only controls wired to convenient headers.

 4. Consider the price - without firmware it's just a box with few switches, LEDs and displays.

 !
 I do not provide support for any commercial cockpit hardware that you could buy somewhere as a "Plug&Play" module with an embedded controller board (Arduino) for RealSimControl (or HCSCI/SimVimCockpit) firmware, with all the switches connected to it.
 I'm not responsible for any problems that you may encounter, or once this device stops working after next updating of the RealSimControl (or SimVimX plugin).

 If you are going to produce and sell hardware products/modules for home cockpit builders and you would like to use them with the RealSimControl (and SImVimX plugin), please consider the following:

-If you want to use our software as a simulator interface for the purposes of technical education and creativity in some non-profit institutions and public places (schools, museums, etc), please contact us, we will provide the suitable version for you.
-When you start using RealSimControl Interface, please specify all our credentials on the webpages displaying your project.
+If you want to use our software as a simulator interface for the purposes of children education and creativity in some non-profit institutions, museums, or schools (NO MILITARY purpose!), please contact us, we will provide the suitable version for you.
+When you start using RSC/SimVimX Interface, please specify all our credentials on the webpages displaying your project.